mateoKutnjak/spoolio-backend-django/README.md

 #### Certbot

 Using this [guide](https://mindsers.blog/post/https-using-nginx-certbot-docker/) certbot was set up.
 It also has part for renewing through `docker-compose` service.
 It needs to be renewed every 90 days.

+Renew certificate by starting `docker-compose` services with `docker compose -f docker-compose.yml up` and in different terminal call `docker compose run --rm certbot renew`.
+Make sure that firewall does not block ports 80 and 443.

 #### Redis